3 Ingredient Keto Ice Cream

 I normally use a granular sweetener but for this recipe, stevia powder is the perfect sweetener.
 You only need a tiny bit.
 A granular sweetener, such as most sugar alcohol sweeteners, could make the ice cream gritty.
 A powdered sweetener would be a better choice if you want to use a sugar alcohol sweetener.

-How to make 3 Ingredient Keto Ice Cream
+How to Make Keto Ice Cream

 To make this low carb ice cream, you’ll need to have a frozen fruit of your choice, some cold heavy cream and a sweetener like stevia or monk fruit.